nsrr/taar2-9-knockout-mice-documentation/pages/README.md

 ## Access and usage restrictions

-The Park 2024 dataset is only available for non-commercial use.
+The TAAR2-9 knockout (KO) mice dataset is only available for non-commercial use.

 ## Citation and acknowledgement